 Applicants undertake a rigorous screening and training process to become mentors and are supported by Youth Programs Coordinators while they are a mentor, whether in an active relationship or waiting to be matched.

 A reimbursement system is in place to support mentors in funding mentoring activities and travel costs.

-For more information, please contact our Youth Programs Coordinators on (08) 6266 4333 or via email here.
+For more information, please contact our Mentor Coordinator on (08) 6266 4333 or via email here.

 If you require urgent mental health support, please attend your nearest hospital emergency department or call:

 - Mental Health Emergency Response Line on 1300 555 788